kubernetes/community/sig-contributor-experience/projects.md

 # Projects and Goals

+*note - this is a temporary file until we can figure out a better project management solution.*

 This is a list of the projects and goals currently underway with Contributor Experience.
 Please submit a PR if you are adding your project to this list.
 To introduce a new project, attend a weekly meeting or drop a note to us on the mailing list - details can be found on our [README](README.md).

 Want to contribute?
 Take a look at this list and the "future" at the bottom.
 Thank you to all of our contributors for your hard work!